pombase/website/src/docs/documentation/gene-page-phenotypes.md

     information, including the term definition, any synonyms, relationships to other FYPO terms, and annotations to the term or its descendants.
 (See the [ontology term page documentation](/documentation/ontology-term-page) for more.)
-2. Allele details, including a name (if one is used in the literature) and description (where known).
+2. Allele details, including a symbol (if one is used in the literature) and description (where known).
 Diploid genotypes specify both alleles for the locus, and are shown in bold.
 Mouse over the allele symbol to show the allele type, which indicates